Node.js Buffer Operations: Views, Copies, and Memory Ownership

 return { messageType, messageLength, flags, sessionIdView, payloadView };

 }This version creates no intermediate views for the primitive number fields.
-It creates two views for the session ID and payload, and no data is duplicated.
+It creates two views, one for the session ID and one for the payload.
+No payload bytes are copied.

 This zero-copy version returns views that retain the message backing store.
-Document this clearly: callers must copy returned views if they need to store them beyond the immediate processing scope.
+Document that contract clearly.
+Callers must copy returned views if they need to store them beyond the immediate processing scope.

 Platform Endianness and TypedArray Views

-Endianness is the byte order for a multi-byte number, such as a 16-bit or 32-bit integer.
+Endianness is the byte order used to store a multi-byte number, such as a 16-bit or 32-bit integer.
+The two byte orders you will see most often are -

 | Order | Meaning |